ianrenton/ianrenton.com/projects/worked-everything-award/index.markdown

 7. [English Lighthouses Awards](https://englishlighthouseawards.uk/)
 8. [UK Bunkers on the Air](https://bunkersontheair.org/site/)

-Some of these programmes (6, 7 & 8) have a fairly simple concept, geospatially&mdash;the entity, such as a lighthouse, is a single location, and you must be within a very generous 1km radius.
+Some of these programmes (6, 7 & 8) have a fairly simple concept, geospatially&mdash;the entity, such as a lighthouse, is a single location, and you must be within a 1km radius.
 These are therefore simple circles, which could overlap with others in the same programme, or different programmes.
-As you will see in the code, this data is online and easily retrieved.

-A kilometer seems rather generous; while the English Castles Awards rules do provide good reasoning related to land access and inclusivity, they also specifically endorse multiple simultaneous activations, which they may soon come to regret.
+A kilometer seems rather generous!
+While the English Castles Awards rules do provide good reasoning related to land access and inclusivity, they also specifically endorse multiple simultaneous activations, which they may soon come to regret.

 ![Highlighted excerpt from the ECA rules, stating "This rule is useful for many reasons!
 It enables multiple reference activations should the activator be within 1km of more than one reference."](/projects/worked-everything-award/eca-rules.png){: .center}